perturbo-code/perturbopy/docs/source/testsuite.rst

 .. note::

-   The ``config_machine.yaml`` must contain information about the execution of each step, which you make during the stesting
+   The ``config_machine.yaml`` must contain information about the execution of each step, which you make during the testing

 Once, the ``config_machine.yaml`` is set up, navigate to the `perturbopy/tests_f90` folder and run: